Spider Bite Pictures, Symptoms, and Treatments

 Most bites by spiders in the United States will only cause an itchy red spot that clears up in a few days.
 That's because most spider fangs, or chelicera, are too short to completely penetrate human skin.
 While some bites are almost painless, others can feel like a bee sting.

 One of the main concerns about a spider bite is the potential effects of the venom.
 As mentioned, some dangerous species of spiders can inflict little to no pain upon biting, and so they, therefore, can go unnoticed.
 But some spider bites are dangerous.
 So identifying the type of spider and seeking treatment is important.

 - Hobo spiders: These large brown spiders are common in the Pacific Northwestern U.S. Symptoms of their bites are similar to those of a brown recluse.
 Seek medical attention to hasten the healing process.

-- Tarantula: Common to the warm Southwestern U.S., these big, hairy spiders' bite feels like a painful bee sting.
+- Tarantulas: Common to the warm Southwestern U.S., the bite of these big, hairy spiders feels like a painful bee sting.
 Seek medical attention to monitor heart rate and breathing, as the bite can make breathing difficult.

 - Wolf Spiders: Found in all areas of the U.S. these spiders actually stalk and can be aggressive.
 Their bite can tear the skin and cause pain, redness, and swelling.
 They have two eyes in front that are much bigger than their other 6.